Style Board Interior - Design Tips and Inspiration

 Finish your space with smaller items that have meaning: family heirlooms, travel mementos, or handmade ceramics.
 A style board approach encourages mixing old and new for a lived-in, inviting feel.
 Let accessories tell your story while still aligning with your chosen colors and textures.

-Leave strategic breathing room on shelves, tabletops, and walls so key elements from your style board can shine.
-Negative space helps highlight your favorite pieces and prevents overwhelm.
-Edit ruthlessly, and aim for thoughtfully placed decor instead of filling every corner.
+Leave a little strategic breathing room on shelves, tabletops and walls so key elements from your style board have space to shine.
+Negative space also prevents your eyes from getting overwhelmed and helps you identify the pieces that matter most to you.
+Edit ruthlessly and strive for thoughtfully curated spaces rather than filling every corner.

 Carry subtle elements from your chosen theme throughout your entire home, not just one room.
 This might mean repeating an accent color or motif, or continuing your favorite material from one space to the next.
 A connected flow makes small spaces feel larger and more harmonious.